sonic-net/sonic-mgmt/tests/sub_port_interfaces/Sub-ports-test-plan.md

 Sub-ports test suite is located in tests/sub_port_interfaces folder.
 There is one files test_sub_port_interfaces.py

 ### Setup of DUT switch

+Parent ports of sub-ports are members of Vlan1000 in the t0 topology.
+So we need to remove parent ports from Vlan1000 before tests running.

 During setup procedure python mgmt scripts perform DUT configuration via jinja template to convert it in to the JSON file containing configuration to be pushed to the SONiC config DB via sonic-cfggen.
 Setup procedure configures sub-port interfaces with fixture ```define_sub_ports_configuration```.